patrickbucher/docs/git/git.md

 Check out a file (replace file in the working directory with the version of its latest commit):

     git checkout -- [file]

+# Going Back in Time

+Go back to a certain version of a repository:

+    git checkout [SHA1 ID prefix]

+Go back to the most recent version of a repository:

+    git checkout master

 # Configuration (`git config`)